esikm/Pillow/docs/handbook/image-file-formats.rst

 Saving Tiff Images
 ~~~~~~~~~~~~~~~~~~

-The :py:meth:`~PIL.Image.Image.save` method can take the following keyword arguments:
+The :py:meth:`~PIL2.Image.Image.save` method can take the following keyword arguments:

 **save_all**
     If true, Pillow will save all frames of the image to a multiframe tiff document.